ucsf-wynton/wynton-website-hpc/docs/howto/gui-x11fwd.md

 _Input y (This is important, it does NOT work if you choose "N")_

-Dialog: (This may happen with some configurations, if so, enter your Wynton Password.
-We are investigating.)**MATE on dev2**
+Dialog: **MATE on dev2** (This may happen with some configurations, even if you are using SSH Keys.
+We are investigating.)

 _Enter Wynton Password_